niyarrbarman/niyarrbarman.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I am Niyar R. Barman, currently an M2 student in Interactions de l'Informatique et des Mathématiques pour l'IA at Université de Toulouse.
-I am interested in natural language processing and spend most of my time thinking about how to make large language models reason better.
-I am also curious about mechanistic interpretability and learning CUDA, still very much a beginner but excited to explore and grow in these areas.
+Hi, I am Niyar R. Barman, an M2 student in Interactions de l’Informatique et des Mathématiques pour l’IA at Université de Toulouse.
+My work focuses on natural language processing with a particular interest in improving the reasoning abilities of large language models.
+In parallel, I am also engaged in mechanistic interpretability and developing my skills in CUDA programming.
+I am motivated by the intersection of theory and practice, designing models that not only perform well but also reason transparently.

 I am open to research and industry opportunities starting after July 2026.

-My research interests include natural language processing, large language models reasoning, mechanistic interpretability and CUDA programming.

-You can reach out to me at: niyar-r.barman[at]univ-tlse3[.]fr
+You can reach out to me at: niyar-r.barman[at]utoulouse[.]fr

 # 🔥 News
+- *Sept 2025*: &nbsp;🎉🎉 Started Masters in Université de Toulouse, France
 - *July 2024*: &nbsp;🎉🎉 Started research internship at IRIT, France
 - *Jan 2023*: &nbsp;🎉🎉 Started research internship at the Artificial Intelligence Institute of University of South Carolina, USA
+- *Dec 2021*: &nbsp;🎉🎉 Started Bachelors in National Institute of Technology Silchar, India

 # 📝 Publications